Skip to content

 • is not durable.

 However, if you have disclosed the defect to the consumer, they are not entitled to be remedied after purchasing the item.
-Similarly, if the customer misuses the goods, they will not be able to claim that the goods are faulty.
+Similarly, if the customer misuses the goods, they cannot claim that the goods are faulty.

 You will still have to accept the goods back if the consumer only found out that the item was faulty after purchase.
-This is the case even if they have used the goods or worn them and removed the packaging or labels.
+This is the case even if they have used or worn the goods and removed the packaging or labels.

 For example, if you inform a customer that a button is missing from a shirt before they buy that shirt, the customer cannot later request a refund because the button is missing.
 However, if you do not inform them of the missing button prior to their purchase, the customer would retain the right to a refund.